 - 99.9% uptime guarantee

 - Domain registration (available)

 - PositiveSSL and RapidSSL certificates (available for purchase)

 - Up to unlimited disk space and bandwidth

 The plans provide the pretty standard cPanel plus Softaculous combo.
 There is a cPanel demo to bring you up to speed with what it can do, and the Softaculous installer includes 300 one-click installation scripts for popular applications.

 Beginners need no technical knowledge to create a website using the free website builder, and experts can create a more dynamic database-backed website using technical tools like PHP, Python, and MySQL.
 Upload files via FTP, and access your hosting using SSH.

-Hosting Ground uses multiple data centers in Canada and the United States; in Toronto, New York, San Fransico, Dallas, and Orlando.
-London and Singapore data centers are coming soon.
+Hosting Ground operates multiple data centers located in Canada and the United States, including Toronto, New York, San Francisco, Dallas, and Orlando.
+Keep an eye out for upcoming data centers in London and Singapore.

 Pricing and Support